 - Know your oven!
-If your oven runs hot, drop the temperature to 350 degrees F and start watching the cake at about 1 hour.
+Start watching the cake at about 1 hour.
 Bake until a toothpick inserted in the center comes out clean.

 - Allow the cake to cool completely in the pan (about 2 hours), and then invert the cake onto a serving plate.

 - You can add bourbon, rum, or brandy to this cake if you desire.
 Add a couple of tablespoons to the wet ingredients.

 - Add some rum extract to keep it alcohol-free.
 I would suggest 1 to 2 teaspoons.